Parmida-Granfar/ml-roadmap/README.md

 Instead of relying solely on libraries, try to manually implement a few algorithms from scratch.
 This will help you understand their internal workings (e.g., coding a simple Linear Regression using just NumPy).

+## Classical Machine Learning Algorithms

+1. Linear Regression

+Purpose: Predicts a continuous target variable based on linear relationships between features.

+Common Use Cases: Predicting house prices, stock prices, or any scenario where the output is a real number.

+2. Logistic Regression

+Purpose: Used for binary classification problems (i.e., where the output is a class: 0 or 1).

+Common Use Cases: Spam detection, disease diagnosis.

+3. Decision Trees

+Purpose: Tree-based model that splits data into subsets based on feature value tests.

+Common Use Cases: Classification of customer behavior, risk analysis, and predictive modeling.

+4. Random Forests

+Purpose: An ensemble learning method that uses multiple decision trees to improve accuracy and prevent overfitting.

+Common Use Cases: Image classification, fraud detection.

+5. Support Vector Machines (SVM)

+Purpose: Used for classification by finding the hyperplane that best separates data into classes.

+Common Use Cases: Text classification, face detection, bioinformatics.

+6. K-Nearest Neighbors (KNN)

+Purpose: A simple, instance-based learning algorithm that classifies data points based on their distance to the nearest neighbors.

+Common Use Cases: Recommender systems, image classification.

+7. K-Means Clustering

+Purpose: An unsupervised learning algorithm that divides data into k clusters based on feature similarity.

+Common Use Cases: Market segmentation, image compression.

+8. Principal Component Analysis (PCA)

+Purpose: A dimensionality reduction technique that transforms data into a set of uncorrelated components (principal components).

+Common Use Cases: Data compression, noise reduction, visualization of high-dimensional data.

+9. Naive Bayes

+Purpose: A probabilistic classification algorithm based on Bayes' Theorem assuming independence among features.

+Common Use Cases: Spam filtering, sentiment analysis, document classification.

+10. Gradient Boosting Machines (GBM)

+Purpose: An ensemble technique that builds models sequentially, each one correcting the errors of the previous.

+Common Use Cases: Fraud detection, ranking, customer churn prediction.